Manish8264/Stress-Detection-Model-Using-Machine-Learning/README.md

 on emotional wellness.
 This dataset contains different emotional well-being issues shared by individuals about their life.
 People often share their feelings on social media platforms.
-Many organizations can use stress detection to find which social media users are stressed to help them quickly
+Many organizations can use stress detection to find which social media users are stressed to help them quickly.

+Objective: Developed an ML -based project to automatically detect stress from text inputs.
+Technologies Used: Python, Pandas, NLTK, Matplotlib, WordCloud, Scikit-learn.
+Key Responsibilities:
+Implemented data cleaning and preprocessing techniques.
+Utilized NLTK for text normalization and feature extraction.
+Trained a Bernoulli Naive Bayes model for stress detection.
+Generated word cloud visualizations to analyze textual data.
+Achievements: Successfully developed a functional stress detection model with high accuracy.
+Impact: Improved mental health support efforts by providing a tool for early stress detection.